Costa Rica – Where are you going?

 Costa Rica travel information on environment and nature

 However, there was not enough money and staff to ensure effective controls.
 Also in terms of waste disposal, there are still many unsolved problems.
 Recycling solutions are still at the beginning.
-In addition to that, there are more and more international environmental problems, like the global climate change and the warming of the oceans.
-Even more storms and hurricanes originate in the oceans and cause toxic algae education, which then threatens sea dweller.
+In addition to that, there are more and more international environmental problems.
+Like the global climate change and the warming of the oceans.
+Even more storms and hurricanes originate in the oceans.
+They cause toxic algae education, which then threatens sea dweller.

-In June 2009 physicians and researchers have again warned of health and environmental problems, which are increasing due the climate change.
+In June 2009 physicians and researchers have again warned of health and environmental problems.
+Which are increasing due to the climate change.
 Moreover, the economic damage from climate change is far greater than the current economic crisis.
 The Health Organization has now recognized the influenza A (H1N1 virus) as a global epidemic.
 More than 30.000 people have fallen ill worldwide (by 11.06.2009).
 When it comes to environmental matters, Costa Rica is far ahead of other countries.

 The conservation of the nature plays a big role in Costa Rica.
 No other country has such an impressive range of protected areas of different categories.
-In 2003, the Ministry of the Environment and Energy of Costa Rica (MINAE) published a survey which says that the country has about 256 protected areas.
+In 2003, the Ministry of the Environment and Energy of Costa Rica (MINAE) published a survey.
+It says that the country has about 256 protected areas.
 25% of the land area is protected, whether in reserves or national parks.

-Costa Rica has become an exemplary country of natural tourism, especially when Nobel- Peace- Prize- winner Óscar Arias Sánchez became President in 2006.
-He immediately announced, to fight radical against the environmental destruction and to make a policy, which will not harm nature but instead create some harmony between environment and economy.
+Costa Rica has become an exemplary country of natural tourism.
+Especially when Nobel- Peace- Prize- winner Óscar Arias Sánchez became President in 2006.
+He immediately announced, to fight radical against the environmental destruction.
+And also to make a policy, which will not harm nature but instead create some harmony between environment and economy.

-The last government of Laura Chinchilla first was celebrated, but later the government, for example because of their money collection laws, became one of the most unpopular governments in Latin America.
-In the presidential elections on the 6th of April 2014, politics newcomer Luis Guillermo Solís got 77.88 % of the votes.
-His goals are to fight against corruption and social inequality, and the people back him with great hopes.
+The government of Laura Chinchilla (2010-2014) first was celebrated.
+But later the government, for example because of their money collection laws, became one of the most unpopular governments in Latin America.
+In the presidential elections on the 6th of April 2014, Luis Guillermo Solís got 77.88 % of the votes.
+His goals were to fight against corruption and social inequality, and the people backed him with great hopes.

 On the 5th of September, 2012 there was an earthquake measuring 7.6 in Costa Rica.
 Amazingly, it only caused very little damage.
 Two deaths and scattered building damage were reported.
 It was followed by several aftershocks, which almost did not cause any damage.

-An earthquake of 5.8 on the magnitude scale on the 5th of September 2013, remembered the residents of Guanacaste of the earthquake one year ago.
+There was an earthquake of 5.8 on the magnitude scale on the 5th of September 2013.
+It remembered the residents of Guanacaste of the earthquake one year ago.
 Apparently due to the hard soil structure, there was nearly no damage.